Skip to main content

 Lesson: Good homes don't use pressure tactics.
 Scarcity claims are often manufactured.

-Platform Verification: Our database tracks occupancy rates (via CQC published data + user reports).
-Homes claiming "high demand" can be verified—many have 10-15% vacancy rates whilst pressuring families.
-Check real occupancy rates →
+Platform Verification: Where available, CQC published data can help verify occupancy claims.
+Homes claiming "high demand" may have meaningful vacancy rates whilst pressuring families.
+Check occupancy data →

 What To Do If You Spot Red Flags (Already Placed)